QuantEcon/DFOLS.jl/README.md

 solve(rosenbrock_noisy, x0, objfun_has_noise=true)
 ```

-**Note:** The solver will determine the stochasticity of the objective only by examining the `objfun_has_noise` flag, and not by examining the input.
+**Note:** The solver will determine the stochasticity of the objective only by examining the `objfun_has_noise` flag, and not by looking at the actual function supplied.

 ### Advanced Usage